Air Fryer vs Oven: Energy Cost Comparison

 When Air Fryers Are NOT Cheaper

 Large family dinners.
 If you need 3-4 air fryer batches to feed everyone, the oven becomes more efficient.
+For bigger families, check our guide on best air fryers for families to see if capacity matters more than daily energy costs.

 Example: Thanksgiving sides for 8 people